eslavnov/llm-stream-tts/README.md

-# Home Assistant Assist Extra Functionalities.
+# Quick responses from TTS for long LLM outputs (works with Home Assistant!)

 ## What does it do?